Slowvik/Problem_3_AQ/README.md

 Project was originally written in VSCode 1.87.0, compiled and run on Windows 10 with g++12.2.0.
-Minimumm C++ version required: C++11.
+Minimum C++ version required: C++11.

 Steps to run the code:
 1. git clone https://github.com/Slowvik/Problem_3_AQ.
 Or simply download the version_queue.h header and use it in your code. main.cpp contains some sample operations on the queue.